platdesign/uberdeploy/README.md

 ##.uberdeploy
-Each project has a `.uberdeploy` file.
-It is a config-file for your project.
+Each project has a file `.uberdeploy` where you can configure and specify the behaviour of your project on the remote server.
-It needs the following style:

 **Syntax**